-Green Party: U.S. election recount would test vote integrity
+Green Party files for election recount in Wisconsin

 Clinton has not commented on Stein's effort, and a representative for her did not reply to a request for comment.

-(Additional reporting by Gina Cherelus, Brendan O'Brien and Frank McGurty in New York; Editing by Tim Ahmann, Caren Bohan and Frances Kerry)
+(Additional reporting by Gina Cherelus, Brendan O'Brien and Frank McGurty in New York and Eric Walsh in Washington; Editing by Frances Kerry and Jonathan Oatis)